-Section 5.01 In the interest of maintaining an efficient system of production in the industry, providing for an orderly procedure of referral of applicants for employment, preserving the legitimate interests of the Employees in their employment status within the area and of eliminating discrimination in employment because of membership or non-membership in the Union, the parties hereto agree to the following system of referral of applicants for employment.

-Section 5.02 The Union shall be the sole and exclusive source of referral of applicants for employment.

-Section 5.03 The Employer shall have the right to reject any applicant for employment.

-Section 5.04 The Union shall select and refer applicants for employment without discrimination against such applicant by reason of membership or non-membership in the Union and such selection and referral shall not be affected in any way by rules, regulations, bylaws, constitutional provisions or any other aspect or obligations of Union membership policies or requirements.
-All such selection and referral shall be in accordance with the following procedure.

-Section 5.05 The Union shall maintain a register of applicants for employment established on the basis of the Groups listed below.
+- Section 5.01 In the interest of maintaining an efficient system of production in the industry, providing for an orderly procedure of referral of applicants for employment, preserving the legitimate interests of the Employees in their employment status within the area and of eliminating discrimination in employment because of membership or non-membership in the Union, the parties hereto agree to the following system of referral of applicants for employment. - Section 5.02 The Union shall be the sole and exclusive source of referral of applicants for employment. - Section 5.03 The Employer shall have the right to reject any applicant for employment. - Section 5.04 The Union shall select and refer applicants for employment without discrimination against such applicant by reason of membership or non-membership in the Union and such selection and referral shall not be affected in any way by rules, regulations, bylaws, constitutional provisions or any other aspect or obligations of Union membership policies or requirements.
+All such selection and referral shall be in accordance with the following procedure. - Section 5.05 The Union shall maintain a register of applicants for employment established on the basis of the Groups listed below.
 Each applicant for employment shall be registered in the highest priority Group for which they qualify.

-JOURNEYMAN WIREMAN JOURNEYMAN TECHNICIAN

-GROUP I All applicants for employment who have four (4) or more years' experience in the trade, are residents of the geographical area constituting the normal construction labor market, have passed a Journeyman Wireman's examination given by a duly constituted Inside Construction Local Union of the I.B.E.W. or have been certified as a Journeyman Wireman by any Inside Joint Apprenticeship and Training Committee, and who have been employed in the trade for a period of at least one (1) year in the last four (4) years in the geographical area covered by the Collective Bargaining Agreement.
+JOURNEYMAN WIREMAN JOURNEY LEVEL ELECTRICIAN JOURNEYMAN JOURNEY LEVEL TECHNICIAN the I.B.E.W. or have been certified as a Journeyman-Wireman Journey Level Electrician by any Inside Joint Apprenticeship and Training Committee, and who have been employed in the trade for a period of at least one (1) year in the last four (4) years in the geographical area covered by the Collective Bargaining Agreement.